-- Francine's hair in American Dad is only ever draped over the shoulder closest to the camera.
+- In the earliest episodes of American Dad!, Francine's hair was always draped over the shoulder closest to the camera.

 - The Ren & Stimpy Show.
 Ren's mouth always looked good when either facing left or right, but animators seemed to have issues when drawing him faced head on.
 Sometimes they had his mouth pointing down, other times they drew a "side mouth," and other times the animators just didn't bother with making his lips pointed.

 - Some of the characters in My Little Pony: Friendship is Magic have plainly-asymmetrical mane styles, but unless they are shown actually turning from a left to a right view in the scene, they will almost always be drawn whichever way they don't look like their hair is in their face.
 Technically applies to the crest of all their manes as well, which always curls around in the direction of the viewer (unlike human hair, horses' manes are rooted in a single strip running down the back of the head, and the show generally reflects this correctly).

 - Foster's Home for Imaginary Friends: Subtly Played for Laughs with Duchess.
 Her design is already a little off, and the few times she actually turns around on-screen, she flips like a cardboard cutout.
 (Whether this is meant to be taken as a stylistic gag or not isn't clear, however...)